enqueuer-land/enqueuer/docs/README.md

 ##### events

 Available events are described [here](#event).
-A "'this'" object is available to access and change publisher attributes.
+A "'this'" object is available to access and change actuator attributes.
 Depending on the protocol and its implementation, such as "'http'" and "'tcp'", there may exist special events, such as "'onMessageReceived'" event and a special object given "'message'".
 On the other hand, an asynchronous protocol, like: "'udp'" and "'amqp'", usually do not provide it.